talktotiago/wiley/README.md

 # wiley
 Test Case for Teamshift.

 This is not the perfect test case scenario, as the website is taking a good amount ot time to load and therefore it didnt gave me much time to craft it as the way I like it.
 Such as placing the xpaths in a different file and using Expected Conditions to find elements.
-As I was in a rush to deliver it today, I used time sleep instead of EC, which I know is not the best way to design the test case, but it was the least time consuming way to deliver it today.
+As I was in a rush to deliver it today, I used time sleep instead of EC, which I know is not the best way to design the test case, but it was the least time consuming way to deliver it on time.

 At the first test cases I performed, the website crashed before clicking the login button (exception time out) - but in my last 3 attempts, it passed with no problems, although it was time consuming to process the script due the page loading.